TelenorStartIoT/tutorials/02-fipy-mqtt/README.md

 ## 6. Program the FiPy Using MQTT

 In this chapter you will learn how to program the FiPy dev-kit to send data using MQTT directly to MIC.
-The chapter will teach you how to use the provided example code to connect the FiPy to the LTE-M or NB-IoT networks and publish dummy messages directly to Telenor Managed IoT Cloud.
+The chapter will teach you how to use the provided example code to connect the FiPy to the LTE-M network and publish dummy messages directly to Telenor Managed IoT Cloud.

 The chapter will take you through these steps:
    1. Download and save the example code from GitHUB